The Best Vitamins and Supplements for a Healthy Heart

 Iron.

 Iron is crucial for oxygen transport in the bloodstream, but it's a double-edged sword.
-Excess iron, when not required, can foster oxidative stress and inflammation, potentially injuring blood vessels and speeding up atherosclerosis artery buildup with plaque.
+Excess iron, when not required, can foster oxidative stress and inflammation, potentially injuring blood vessels and speeding up atherosclerotic artery buildup with plaque.

 Tip.
-Iron supplements should only be taken after a blood test verifies deficiency e.g., anemia, and never as a daily multivitamin unless instructed by a health care provider.
+Iron supplements should only be taken after a blood test verifies deficiency, e.g, anemia, and never as a daily multivitamin unless instructed by a health care provider.

 Vitamin E.

-This antioxidant has been lauded for its heart-protective benefits, but excessive doses particularly in supplement form have been linked with a higher risk of bleeding.
+This antioxidant has been lauded for its heart-protective benefits, but excessive doses, particularly in supplement form, have been linked with a higher risk of bleeding.
 This is of particular concern to those taking blood thinners such as warfarin or aspirin.

 Tip.
-Use natural food sources of vitamin E such as nuts, seeds, and avocados, and reserve high-dose supplements for medical necessity.
+Use natural food sources of vitamin E, such as nuts, seeds, and avocados, and reserve high-dose supplements for medical necessity.

 Bottom Line.

-4. Synergy of Lifestyle.
+Synergy of Lifestyle.

-Supplements to the heart aren't magic bullets they are optimally effective if paired with an underlying set of healthy lifestyle patterns.
+Supplements to the heart aren't magic bullets.
+They are optimally effective if paired with an underlying set of healthy lifestyle patterns.
 Consider them friends on the journey to good health, but not substitutes for the basics.

 Tips to Maximize Supplement Potentials with Health Smart Choices.